aws/aws-iot-device-sdk-java-v2/documents/MQTT5_Userguide.md

 AwsIotMqtt5ClientBuilder builder = AwsIotMqtt5ClientBuilder.newWebsocketMqttBuilderWithSigv4Auth(clientEndpoint, null);
 ~~~

-See the [authorizing direct AWS](https://docs.aws.amazon.com/iot/latest/developerguide/authorizing-direct-aws.html) page for documentation on how to get the AWS credentials, which then can be set to the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS`, and `AWS_SESSION_TOKEN` environment variables prior to running the application.
+See the [authorizing direct AWS](https://docs.aws.amazon.com/iot/latest/developerguide/authorizing-direct-aws.html) page for documentation on how to get the AWS credentials, which then can be set to the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN` environment variables prior to running the application.

 Alternatively, if you're connecting to a special region for which standard pattern matching does not work, or if you need a specific credentials provider, you can specify advanced websocket configuration options using the following code: